 Nathan May is a graduate of the University of Pennsylvania.
 Before beginning his work as an education law paralegal at LOEH in June 2018, he served for a year as a City Year AmeriCorps member in a public elementary school in Boston.
 He has also conducted research for Boston's Center for Law and Education and served as a tutor and mentor through organizations such as the West Philadelphia Tutoring Project and Seattle's Youth Tutoring Program.

 nicolas Apter-vidler, paralegal

 Nicolas Apter-Vidler is a graduate of Princeton University.
-Nick has been working as an educational law paralegal for four years and is preparing to attend law school.
-He supports the law practice and attorneys with all aspects of administrative hearings, appeals and federal court actions and drafts pleadings, briefs and motions under the supervision of lawyers.
-Before joining the firm, Nick worked as a paralegal at Friedman & Moses i in the Education Law group.
-Nick is also a semiprofessional violinist who has traveled and played internationally.
+He has been working as an educational law paralegal for four years and now attends Cardozo School of Law.
+He supports the law practice and attorneys with all aspects of administrative hearings, appeals, federal court actions and drafts, pleadings, briefs, and motions under the supervision of lawyers.
+Before joining the firm, Nick worked as a paralegal at Friedman & Moses in the Education Law group.